fnoobt/twamp-protocol/README.md

     This is a minimal implementation of the TWAMP protocol.

     What is Newly Supported:
-        - Client and server support IPv6 addresses
+        - Client and server support IPv6 addresses, using parameter '-6'.

     What is not supported:
         - the authenticated, encrypted mode for client and server